mddazure/databricks-lab/README.md

 ## Components

-All components are deployed in a single Resource Group named *databricks-lab*.
+All components are deployed in a single Resource Group named *databricks-lab*, and Databricks adds a managed Resource Group named *databricks-rg-dbws-{unigueid}*

 The deployment does not contain a cluster, this is deployed from the Workspace portal.